When a natural disaster strikes, Regence is here to support your care needs

-We don’t recommend stockpiling prescription medications for emergency kits.
-Prescription drugs have expiration dates, and some require special handling and storage.
+We don’t recommend stockpiling prescription medications for emergency kits, as they have expiration dates, and some require special handling and storage.
 We can’t guarantee the safety or efficacy of medications stored for a long period of time.

 - Make a list of prescription and over-the-counter medications and dosages you take regularly.
 Keep your list and phone numbers for your doctors and pharmacies in a waterproof bag or container.

-- Carry your member ID card at all times.
-We can help you get an emergency supply of any lost or damaged medication.
-You can also download the Regence app to access your member information from a mobile device.
+- Carry your member ID card at all times or download the Regence app to access your member ID card and member information from your phone.

 - Reorder your medications as soon as you are able.
 Consider ordering a 90-day supply through home delivery or 90-day pharmacies, and don’t wait until you are out of medication to refill your prescription.